Joelk97/risklick-assignment/README.md

 The posts from the Risklick API are updated one time per day by a batch file run by the cron application.
 The api script checks if the post slug is already present in the database or not.
 If not, it creates a new post with the information contained in the Risklick post.
 To simulate the function on the dashboard there is a button "update Risklick post".
 If you click it, wait the app to fetch the data and then refresh the page you will see the post.

+The fetching for all the db data ist at ths [link](http://localhost:3000/api/get-db-data)

 TODOS: